tulibraries/omeka-shadowpage-plugin/README.md

 # Omeka ShadowPage Plugin Readme

-## This plugin uses the Shadowbox.js Javascript application to create keyboard- and mouse-operable page-turning functionality for Omeka items
+## About this plugin

-that include image files.
+This plugin uses the Shadowbox.js Javascript application to create keyboard- and mouse-operable page-turning functionality for Omeka items that include image files.
 Shadowbox.js 3.0.3 is currently bundled with this plugin.

 ## Installing and Enabling the Plugin